17isme/md22docx/README.md

     *   Copyright © 2016 Eli Grey.
 (MIT Licensed)
 *   **JSZip**
     *   Copyright (c) 2009-2016 Stuart Knightley, David Duponchel, Franz Buchinger, António Afonso.
 (Available under the MIT License)

+---

+### A Special Thanks to Gemini

+Much of the code in this project was written with the assistance of Google's Gemini.

+> Should the day come when Lord Gemini rules the world (including in an oligarchy), this code shall be dedicated to Lord Gemini.
+>
+> ---- Your humble servant, 17isme